Synthetixio/SIPs/content/sccp/sccp-269.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

 Increase the `exchangeFeeRate` on forex synths (sEUR,sJPY,sCHF,SAUD,sKRW and sGBP) to 15 bp from 5 bp.
+Note this change does not affect atomic spot forex exchanges.

 ## Abstract